trozgonyi1/tommy.me/content/about.md

     self.interests = ["Hiking", "Fishing", "Woodworking", "Lord of the Rings"]
 ```

-This semester I'm looking forward to being a teaching assistant for the *Discrete Math* course.
-I've always wanted to spend some time teaching when I'm older, so this could be a nice introduction to that.
+This year I'm looking forward to being studying abroad at the *Budapest Semester In Mathematics* program.
+For one, I am Hungarian on both sides of my family, so I am excited to learn the language and culture.
+Second, the professors who will be teaching me are some of the best (a few have even written the textbooks that I've used for past subjects), and I expect to learn a ton.
 Additionally, I'm excited to be involved with a research team studying *homomorphic encryption* and creating practical implimentations of it.

 Some things I'm currently interested in:
 > - Quantum Computing